andrew/ultimate-awesome/README.md

 - [awesome-marp](https://github.com/marp-team/awesome-marp) - A curated list of awesome things related to Marp.
 - [Awesome-Caffe](https://github.com/MichaelXin/Awesome-Caffe) - Awesome Caffe.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
+- [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-rehype](https://github.com/rehypejs/awesome-rehype) - Curated list of awesome rehype resources.
 - [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.